-How to handle feelings of loneliness when social distancing
+How to handle feelings of loneliness when in self-isolation

-Here are some steps you can take to tackle loneliness during the COVID-19 (Coronavirus) pandemic
+Here are some steps you can take to tackle loneliness if you’re self-isolating due to COVID-19

 Loneliness is about feeling separate from others.
-It might include a feeling of being abandoned or ignored, or a sense of being alone in the world.
-While we are all social distancing during the COVID-19 (Coronavirus) pandemic, feelings of loneliness may come up.
+It might include a feeling of being abandoned or ignored or a sense of being alone in the world.
+If you have to self-isolate for a period of time with COVID-19, feelings of loneliness may come up.

 However, there are steps you can take to counter feelings of loneliness.